-It can be disappointing when your sponsored child hasn’t responded to your questions or even mentioned the letter you sent them.
-Here’s why this could be happening, plus handy tips for receiving better letters.
+It can be disappointing if your sponsored child hasn’t responded to your questions or even mentioned the letter you sent them.
+Here’s why this could be happening, plus handy tips to prevent it.

 With these factors in mind, there are practical steps you can take to improve your correspondence with your sponsored child.